mariuszmspace/my-links/README.md

 * [Steps Recorder (aka Problem Steps Recorder)](https://support.microsoft.com/en-us/help/22878/windows-10-record-steps) - Windows 7+, user records themselves reproducing a problem, they send video to you, you playback -- `closed source`
 * [Twilight](https://play.google.com/store/apps/details?id=com.urbandroid.lux&hl=en) - F.lux for Android -- `closed source`
 * [uBlock Origin](https://github.com/gorhill/uBlock) - Ad blocker, only use Origin, do not use another uBlock -- `Firefox` `Chrome`
+* [unPaywall](https://unpaywall.org/) - When you view a paywalled scholarly article, Unpaywall automatically checks its open database of 28 million legal, open-access articles and tells you if you can get it elsewhere for free -- `JavaScript`
 * [WhosHere](https://github.com/curtbraz/whoshere) - Monitor an area for WiFi and Bluetooth probe requests to see when people (devices) come and go, with web UI and IFTTT webhook integraiton for Slack/SMS pushes -- `PHP`